pat8901/AI-Video-Colorizer/README.md

-Get a copy of the caffe model and place in the model folder
+(Important) Get a copy of the caffe model and place in the model folder

 Link to original author: https://richzhang.github.io/colorization/